nitinkc/SystemEnvironment/README.md

 # System Environment

-##Learning to make doc in .md

-# is aHeading tag.
+## Setting Mac Terminal environment for Development

 Keeping command prompt files Organised.
 Also used for git tutoring purpose.
 This will be helpful.